ggpagurus/taxonpages/pages/home.md

 ---
-title: UNH Insect Collection
+title: University of New Hampshire Taxonworks project
 lead: Taxa from your imagination to the web
-project: UNH Insect Collection
+project: UNH Insects
 ---

 # {{frontmatter.title}}